lkodinsson/MARS/Appendix/Conditions.md

 Multiple sickness effects do not add their degree of effect together, instead only apply a penalty based on the strongest sickness effect.
 Multiple sources of sickness are still tracked separately.

-If a sickness effect does not specify a duration, that duration is assumed to be 1 week.
+If a sickness effect does not specify a duration, that duration is assumed to be 1 day.
 After reaching this duration the sickened character will roll a fortitude check to resist the sickness.
 If successful, the degree of effect is reduced by 1.
 If no difficulty is specified, it is assumed to be 10 (moderate).

 ---

 #### Stunned

-At the beginning of a stunned character's turn, they lose the stunned effect and 1 action point.
+At the beginning of a stunned character's turn, they lose the stunned effect and one action.
 Until then, stunned characters cannot perform reactions.

-A character can become stunned multiple times, causing them to lose more action points at the beginning of their turn.
+A character can become stunned multiple times, causing them to lose more actions at the beginning of their turn.
 Regardless of how many times a character is stunned, they will entirely lose the stun effect when their turn begins.
 For example: A character manages to become stunned four times before their next turn.
-At the beginning of their turn they will lose 4 action points (their whole turn), and no longer be stunned.
-They may still perform an action with a speed of 0.
+At the beginning of their turn they will lose four actions (more than their whole turn), and no longer be stunned.
+They may still perform a free action.

 If a character is in the middle of an action or readying an action and they become stunned, then that action becomes interrupted and will not be performed.